Undergraduate Program

 • Classical Civilization

 Interested in majoring in Classics but not sure which track is right for you?
-Please contact Director of Undergraduate Studies Professor Caitie Barrett who will be happy to discuss them with you.
+Please contact Director of Undergraduate Studies, Professor Caitie Barrett, who will be happy to discuss them with you.
+See the major requirements for more details.

 Careers for Classics Majors